jahagirdar/tw-pm/README.md

 So the options were either to build a CLI to tiddlywiki, & build a plugin for vim+vimwiki or build a great front end for taskwarrior.

 For a long time I wanted to learn svelte and recently discovered FastAPI.
 So guess which itch I decided to scratch.

+# Other Itch that I may(or may not) scratch someday

+* Integrate taskjuggler tasks to have a single combined visualization
+* Add a meeting mode to capture discussions and new AI's
+* Do somekind of multiuser hosted frontend where others can see and annotate tasks assigned to them.